-Embedded throughout the programme is a focus on the experiences of those who use services, enabling students to gain valuable understanding of the impact of distressing circumstances and professional responses on the lives of service users and their carers.
-The contribution of service users and qualified practitioners to teaching and assessment forms part of the varied teaching and learning approaches of the programme.
-Service users and practitioners work with the social work team to provide advice and feedback on skills development.
-Core module teaching is delivered by academics with substantial practice experience who maintain the currency of their knowledge and expertise through research, writing for publication, consultancy and teaching on post-qualifying courses.
+Embedded throughout the programme is a focus on the experiences of those who use services so that students can gain valuable understanding of the impact of distressing circumstances and professional responses on the lives of service users and their carers.
+Service users contribute to teaching and assessment throughout the programme and are part of the varied teaching and learning approaches of the programme.
+Core teaching is delivered by academics with substantial practice experience across a range of service user groups and who maintain their knowledge and expertise through research, writing for publication, consultancy and teaching experienced practitioners undertaking postqualifying courses.